coopengo/trytond/doc/ref/fields.rst

    The maximum length (in characters) of the field.
 The size is enforced at the storage level and in the client input.
    The value can be a :class:`~trytond.pyson.PYSON` statement.

+.. attribute:: Char.strip

+    If false, the leading and trailing whitespace characters of the value are kept.
+Defaults to true.

 .. attribute:: Char.translate